smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 4) djoy:
 	 - pwd on error is giving E_USAGE (0), but show error be 0?
+	 - cmd not found exit code is 0
+	 - if exit_codes are implimented everywhere, these should be checkable by 'echo $?' now :)
 	 - cating heredoc show give the heredoc input but i dont get anything back

 5) signals, test them, check them, clean up file